 The Okta browser plugin enables you to automatically sign into applications that would otherwise require you to manually enter your credentials.
 For more information on the browser plugin, see About the Browser Plugin.

-Okta Mobile uses SSO to extend its functionality to apps on your iOS and Android devices.
+Okta Mobile uses SSO to extend its functionality to apps on iOS and Android devices.
 The Okta Mobile application provides an embedded Okta browser and app menu.
 You can download and install the Okta Mobile app from the Apple App store and Google Play store.
 For details on distributing mobile apps to end users, see Enable access to managed mobile apps.

 Note: Not all public mobile apps available from the Apple and Google app stores are available for distribution to OMMAn acronym for Okta Mobility Management.
 OMM enables you to manage your users' mobile devices, applications, and data.
 Your users enroll in the service and can then download and use managed apps from the Apps Store.
 Managed apps are typically work-related, such as Box or Expensify.
 As an administrator, you can remove managed apps and associated data from users' devices at any time.
 You can configure policies, such as data sharing controls, on any of your managed apps.
-See Configuring Okta Mobility Management for more information., you can publish applications to an App Store accessible through Okta Mobile.
+See Configuring Okta Mobility Management for more information.-enrolled users through the App Store accessible through Okta Mobile.
 (Mobile App store for iOS device end users; Play for Work for Android device end users.)
 Before you can distribute a public mobile app to your end users through OMM, Okta Support must add it to the Okta Application Network (OAN).
 To submit a request to add a public app to the OAN, open a case and provide the app name and the link to the app in the appropriate app store.
 Screenshot